cisagov/ScubaGear/baselines/teams.md

 4. Click **Save**.

 ## 7. Teams Email Integration
+This section helps reduce security risks related to teams email integration.
 Teams provides an optional feature that allows channels to have an email address and receive email.
-These channel email addresses are not under the tenant’s domain; rather, they are associated with a Microsoft-owned domain, teams.ms.
-As such, although some basic checks are performed, agencies do not have control over the security settings associated with this email.
-For this reason, email channel integration should be disabled.

 ### Policies
 #### MS.TEAMS.7.1v1